COVID-19: Practical Considerations: Updated Employment FAQ

 Should my employees continue to work remotely/from home?

 During Phase 1, everyone should continue to stay at home except for certain limited situations.
 For more information on what constitutes an essential worker, an essential retail outlet and retailers and facilities that can open from 18 May, see section on COVID-19 Restrictions.
 It is clear from the Government Roadmap and the recently published Protocol that all employees should continue to work remotely from home if at all possible throughout all 5 phases of the lifting of restrictions.

-Guidance from the HSA for employers and employees in relation to home working on a temporary basis during COVID-19 crisis is available here.
 An employee who is working remotely and who is fit for work should carry out as much of their normal duties as is practicable.
 Ideally, this will be an arrangement by agreement.
 It is important that the employee has an appropriate/safe working environment at home.
 Employers should provide practical support and assistance to ensure that employees have the capability to work remotely in a safe environment.

 Perhaps stating the obvious, employees who are sick cannot be asked to work from home and where an employee is absent due to sick leave, the employer’s normal sick leave/sick pay rules should apply.
 If an employee is medically unfit for work, they must not be required to work remotely or otherwise.

 Self-isolation is not sick leave, it is a precautionary measure, although it is possible the employee may become sick over the period of isolation.
 For more information on sick leave and sick pay, see section on Entitlement to Pay.